Meet the Instructors

 MENTORS FROM PREVIOUS MATERIALS CAMPS

-Doug McNeil Materials Camp Mentor, graduated from Redmond High School , has a Bachelor of Science degree in Chemistry from Eastern Washington University, a Bachelor of Science degree in Chemical Engineering from the University of Washington, and a Masters degree in Education from American Intercontinental University.
+Doug McNeil Materials Camp Mentor. graduated from Redmond High School, has a Bachelor of Science degree in Chemistry from Eastern Washington University, a Bachelor of Science degree in Chemical Engineering from the University of Washington, and a Masters degree in Education from American Intercontinental University.
 He has worked at Boeing for 25 years and is currently a chemical engineer in Material and Process Technology in the Corrosion and Metal Finishes group.
-He teaches mathematics off hours for the Boeing Learning and Educational Development organization, and "A World in Motion" a program teaching engineering principles to 4th graders, and was a mentor last year at the UW Materials Day Camp.
+He teaches mathematics off hours for the Boeing Learning and Educational Development organization, and "A World in Motion" a program teaching engineering principles to 4th graders.

 Mr Luther M. Gammon, Materials Camp Mentor.
 Technical Principal, The Boeing Company (M&PT), Renton, WA.
 Metallography Microscopist - Developed metallographic techniques in ultra-thin section preparation to allow visual inspection of the structural morphology of materials that were extremely difficult to see prior to this process.
 These different techniques and reagents are improvements on industry standards and offer new methods unique to Boeing.
 Responsible for developing procedures, techniques and concepts for the Metallography Lab which include imaging elastomers, polymeric, metallic and rubber failures.
 These procedures provide the means to resolve complex problems seen in both production and research.
 Acts as a microscopy consultant for Boeing production support and outside suppliers.